 For the toppings

-Turn skillet to medium low heat and add 1 Tbsp olive oil.
-Sauté the onions until soft and golden brown.
-If the onions become dry and start to brown to quickly, add 1-2 Tbsp water to the pan.
+Turn skillet to medium-low heat and add 2 Tablespoons of olive oil.
+Sauté the sliced onions until soft and golden brown.
+If the onions become dry and start to brown to quickly, add 1-2 Tablespoon of water to the pan.
 Transfer to a bowl or plate and refrigerate if needed until you're ready to use them.

 Place a pizza stone on the middle rack of the oven and preheat to 500°F for one hour.